-The Uruguayan government is and has been very open towards foreigners who are investing in local Real Estate.
+The Uruguayan government is and has been very open toward foreigners who are investing in local Real Estate.
 Buyers from all over the world have the same rights as Uruguayan citizens and are granted the same economic advantages when they buy Real Estate in Uruguay.

 With whom should I buy Real Estate?

-First of all, make sure you have a good local real estate broker who also speaks your language, knows the market, can guide you through the whole buying process and a good notary, which is a type of a buyer attorney “Escribano” in Uruguay.
-This combination guarantees for an unproblematic transaction.
+First of all, make sure you have a good local real estate broker who also speaks your language, knows the market, and can guide you through the whole buying process and a good notary, which is a type of buyer attorney “Escribano” in Uruguay.
+This combination guarantees an unproblematic transaction.
 Team Haverkate at Engel & Voelkers offers you a choice of very good “Escribanos” at special rates.

 Watch out for Brokers or Agents who practice “Dual Agency.”